Director of Operations - 8th Season

 On gameday, Duhon manages the coaching staff's Dartfish video file system from the press box and handles pregame motivational video pieces for the Tigers.

 During her playing career, Duhon was a part of three NCAA Regional teams highlighted by the 2006 and 2007 Super Regional squads.
 She scored the walk-off, game-winning run in a 5-4 triumph over Louisiana-Lafayette in the 2006 NCAA Regional championship game.

 LSU spent the duration of the 2007 season in the nation's Top 10 and compiled an impressive 55-12 record.
 The Tigers tallied series victories over both No. 1 Tennessee and No. 2 Alabama during the regular season to win its fourth SEC Western Division crown and fourth SEC Tournament title during the Yvette Girouard era.

 Duhon had an outstanding postseason being named to both the NCAA Palo Alto Regional and Tempe Super Regional All-Tournament teams.
 She cranked three home runs in NCAA play, including a two-run shot as part of a 3-2 win against Cal State Northridge in the NCAA Regional opening round.

 As one of three captains for the 2008 team, Duhon posted career-bests in batting average (.333), hits (54), home runs (11), RBIs (38), on-base (.424) and slugging percentage (.605) en route to an All-SEC and All-Louisiana Second-Team honors.

-Duhon earned her bachelor's degree in general business from LSU 2008 and is currently is pursuing her master's degree in sports management with a scheduled graduation date of December 2013.
+Duhon earned her bachelor's degree in general business from LSU 2008 and her master's degree in sports management in December 2013.
 She lives in Baton Rouge.